Hindeloopen Frisian: Recognition

 In 1981, the Fryske Akademy (Frisian Academy) published a dictionary of the language (then seen as a dialect) entitled Hylper Wurdboek.
-In 2006, work began on a sucsessor to the dictionary, which was published in 2019 under the name Graet Hylper Wordebook.
-Authors of the new edition included Gosse Blom and Sybrek Dyk.
-The newdictionary contains 1000 pages of words, grammar and synonyms and is considered the definitive version of the language.
+In 2006, work began on a successor to the dictionary, which was published in 2019 under the name Graet Hylper Wordebook.
+Authors of the new edition included Gosse Blom and Siebren Dyk.
+The new dictionary contains 1000 pages of words, grammar and synonyms and is considered the definitive version of the language.